department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### H

+- hazardous: use "harmful" or "toxic."
+- hazardous exposure: defined as contact with harmful chemicals or other hazardous materials.
 - health care: Two words, never hyphenated as a compound adjective, e.g., “health care system.”
 Do not capitalize unless it is the proper name of a VA medical center.
 In addition, defer to the hospital’s official name, which may have health care as one word versus two words.
+- health problems: use "illnesses and injuries (also known as conditions)"
+- hospitalization: use "hospital care."
-- home loan: Do not use a hyphen when in the form of an adjective. ("home loan benefits")
+- home loan: Do not use a hyphen when in the form of an adjective. ("home loan benefits").
-- How it works (This section is sentence capped and is *not* followed by a colon)
+- How it works (This section is sentence capped and is *not* followed by a colon).

 ### I

+- illness: use "illness" to refer to diseases.
-- Individual Unemployability status
+- Individual Unemployability status: defined as being unable to work.
 - individually unemployable: Lowercase.
+- input: use "record."

 ### J